malabz/MSAvc/README.md

 ## Installation

 There are a few ways to install MSAvc.
 The simpliest way is using Conda.
-If you encounter an issue when installing MASvc or encounter a bug please report it [here](https://github.com/malabz/MSAvc/issues).
+If you encounter an issue when installing MSAvc or encounter a bug please report it [here](https://github.com/malabz/MSAvc/issues).
 ### OSX/Linux/WSL - using conda
 1.Intall WSL for Windows.
 Instructional video [1](https://www.youtube.com/watch?v=X-DHaQLrBi8&t=5s) or [2](http://lab.malab.cn/%7Etfr/1.mp4) (Copyright belongs to the original work).